Breaking News | Enugu by-election: CSOs laud INEC, voters for good conduct

 Some Civil Societies Organisations (CSOs) which monitored the Isi-Uzo Constituency by-election in Enugu State have lauded voters and the Independent National Electoral Commission (INEC) for good conduct.

-The CSOs said that complaints and blame games for failures which characterised most elections did not occur at the by-election that ended at 2:30 p.m. on Saturday.
+The CSOs said that complaints and blame games for failures that characterised most elections did not occur at the by-election that ended at 2:30 p.m. on Saturday.

 Mr Daniel Ukwu, Executive Director of Daniel Ukwu Leadership Foundation, told the News Agency of Nigeria (NAN) in Isi-Uzo that there was no complaint from any quarter concerning the by-election.